-The identification of any drill targets is not an explicit recommendation by Activation Laboratories Ltd. to drill test the associated location or SGH anomaly.
+Although no drill targets have been identified in this report, the identification of any drill targets is not an explicit recommendation by Activation Laboratories Ltd. to drill test the associated location or SGH anomaly.
 A drill target is implied to ensure that the reader is aware of the location having the highest confidence of being the location of the vertical projection of the mineralization, based only on SGH data.
 This is also not a recommendation for vertical drilling.
 Vertical drilling may not be the best approach to test the SGH anomaly in this area.
 Activation Laboratories Ltd. has no experience in actual exploration drilling techniques.
 Other geological, geochemical and/or geophysical information should also be considered.